ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 That also means the same tag name can have different meanings depending on its `TargetTypeValue`, otherwise we would end up with 7 "TITLE_" tag names.

-For human readability a `TargetType` string can be added next to the corresponding `TargetTypeValue`.
+For human readability, a `TargetType` string can be added next to the corresponding `TargetTypeValue`.
 Audio and video have different `TargetType` values.
 The following table summarizes the `TargetType` values found in [@!RFC9559, section 5.1.8.1.1.2] for audio and video content: